austinjbay/austinjbay.github.io/_posts/2026-06-17-your-onboarding-does-not-end-at-logout.md

 ## The design job is not just simplification.
 It is sequencing.

-I like [NN/g’s old piece on progressive disclosure](https://www.nngroup.com/articles/progressive-disclosure/) because it reinforces a practical truth: beginners do not need everything at once.
+I like [NN/g’s old piece on progressive disclosure](https://www.nngroup.com/articles/progressive-disclosure/) because it reinforces a practical truth that beginners do not need everything at once.
 They need the right thing at the right time.

 A lot of onboarding gets worse when teams try to front-load every possible explanation into session one.